How Are CDs Taxed?

 If your CD’s term is longer than one year, you should also be aware that you will have to report the interest earned by the CD each year, not all at once when the CD matures.

-The amount of interest income will be shown in box 1 of the 1099-INT form.
-You will need to report this amount on Schedule B and line 2b of your Form 1040 as taxable interest.
-Report tax-exempt interest on line 2a of the 1040.
+Your interest amount will appear in Box 1 of the 1099-INT.
+You’ll report that number on Schedule B and line 2b of your Form 1040 as taxable interest.
+If any of your interest is tax-exempt, that goes on line 2a.

 Tax Implications of Inheriting a CD